sap-tutorials/Tutorials/tutorials/cp-connectivity-install-cloud-connector/cp-connectivity-install-cloud-connector.md

 ---
 title: Install the Cloud Connector in your System Landscape
-description: With the Cloud Connector you can securely connect applications on SAP Cloud Platform with your on-premise systems.
-This tutorial describes how to install it.
+description: Install the Cloud Connector to securely connect applications on SAP Cloud Platform with your on-premise systems.
 auto_validation: true
 primary_tag: products>sap-cloud-platform
 tags: [  tutorial>beginner, products>sap-cloud-platform, products>sap-cloud-platform-connectivity ]